 Genus Apolimia Korganova, 1987

 Diagnosis: Shell ovoid, quite large, opaque, round in cross section, densely covered with round or oval silica scales (idiosomes).
 There are no exogenous elements.
-Pseudostome round.
+Aperture round.
 Ostial plates more round than the somatic ones, correctly arranged in a single row.
 Axial symmetry.

 The genus is named after the island of Apolima (Western Samoa), on which it was discovered.